Bunnyspa/GFChipCalc-Update/README.md

 # GFChipCalc-Update
-GFChipCalc auto updater (Included in "exe" release of GFChipCalc)
+GFChipCalc auto updater (Included in "util" release of GFChipCalc)